crosssenses/mediating-machines/src/pages/index.md

   teamMembers:
     - name: Andreas Hirblinger
       bio: >-
-        Dr. Andreas Hirblinger has a broad expertise on various aspects of inclusive peace mediation.
-He conducts research on the role of knowledge production in peacebuilding,  digital inclusion and the use of technology in peace processes at the CCDP, Graduate Institute, Geneva.
+        Dr. Andreas Hirblinger has broad expertise on inclusive peacemaking and peacebuilding.
+He conducts research on  knowledge production, digital inclusion and the use of  technology in peace processes at the CCDP, Graduate Institute, Geneva.
       twitter: hirblinger
       linkedin: andreas-hirblinger-99697b106
       image: /img/andreas.png